Lesson Three: Moving Forward

 Next, ask the groups to complete two tasks together before reporting back to the class.
 First, they should read aloud the examples from the sheet on their table and then brainstorm further examples of specific and intentional actions that are realistic in the context of their school life and that might count as good examples of the area of practice on which their group is focused.
 Ask them to come up with at least five different examples.
 Second, they should take at least one of these and turn it into a brief, concrete narrative similar to the ones on the two slides that they just discussed.
 After they have had time to complete this, ask them to share their examples with the rest of the class.
 As you listen, consider how you and your colleagues could support the practices named through your own teaching choices; add this to the discussion if it seems appropriate.

 Finally, ask students to reflect and journal in silence for the last five minutes of the class.
-Tell them that they do not need to share what they right, though they may share it with the teacher or a friend if they would like to create some accountability.
+Tell them that they do not need to share what they write, though they may share it with the teacher or a friend if they would like to create some accountability.
 Ask them to reflect on the feedback they received from the survey in connection with today’s discussion and identify specific ways in which they would like to grow.
 Emphasize that the goal is not to name big ideals, but to focus on specific practice choices that could realistically be invested in going forward.
 Encourage them to commit to a specific intentional change in their practices and to make a plan to begin within the next week.

 Take a little time at intervals later in the semester to ask if students would like to share whether they have made changes and what they have experienced.
 Consider making a public commitment of your own to investment or reinvestment in a particular practice and sharing your experiences honestly with students over time.
 If the school is committed to using the Practicing Faith Survey a second time with these students in a later school year to track changes (check with your administrators), mention this to students to make them aware that there will be a future chance to review how they have grown.